-Passengers will be able to check-in at the airport either at the self-serve kiosks or at the airline's check-in desk.
-It is expected that the check-in times will be in line with the previous policy of closing check-in between 60 minutes and 30 minutes prior to departure.
+Passengers will be able to check in at the airport either at the self-serve kiosks or at the airline's check-in desk.
+Flybe's airport check-in desk is open 2 hours before the scheduled departure and closes between 60 minutes and 30 minutes prior to departure.
 However, we always recommend that you arrive at the airport at least 90 minutes prior to your scheduled departure.

 Flybe only offers an Economy Class product, however, there are a number of different ticket types within Economy Class that gave passengers extra perks, such as more flexibility with cancels and changes.

 Although onboard service and amenities are the same in Economy Class regardless of the ticket type that you purchase, Flybe offers a number of different ticket types that give passengers extra perks on their ticket.
 The three different types of tickets were: